DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 If B has full row rank, this indicates that the control inputs are able to influence the degrees of freedom independently, which indicates full actuation.
 If B does not have full row rank, it means that some control inputs will affect the motion in multiple degrees of freedom, indicating underactuation.

 ## Conclusion:
 I hope this blog post is a nice supplement to Tedrake's online lecture 1 and online textbook.
-If you spot an error, do not hesitate to send me an email.
+This material reminds me of the Fantaisie Impromptu by Chopin.
+I knew it was decently above my skill level but I am stubborn person and found it too beautiful to care.
+I had this feeling that if I kept banging my head against the wall, the wall would eventually give, and it did.
+I may never play like Daniil Trifonov but I properly learned the piece, and elevated my piano playing in the process.
+I hope my journey with underactuated robotics is similar.
+Do not hesitate to send me an email if you spot an error or have questions.
 Keep building.